aaroexxt/current-website/public/content/pages/MachiningChallenge/challenge.md

 ![Additive vs. subtractive manufacturing](manuf.jpg)

 CNC milling, in particular, is a common subtractive manufacturing technique, where a part designed in software (CAD - computer automated design) is then run through another program called CAM (computer automated machining) which generates paths for the machine to follow to mill out the part.

 Designing a good part that is not only functional but also easy to manufacture requires both analysis and intuition - it must be manufacturable while also meeting all of the design requirements.
 This is known as DFM (Design for Manufacturing) and DFA (Design for Assembly), which is critical to consider when designing your parts.
 Here, I will now highlight each part I made with a brief explanation of the particular challenges of each one.

 ## Part #1: Formula SAE Carriers

 The carriers are the inner part of our gearbox that attaches to the wheel.
 Mounted onto them are three lug studs which connect to our wheel.
 The CAM was particularly difficult because of the 4th axis.
+I needed to make sure that the tool holder does not hit the part while it's being manufactured, which required careful attention to detail.
-I needed to make I also had to write a custom "post-post" processor in Python because on the particular machine we were using, the 4th axis has a brake that has to be engaged with a special G-code command in order to take full milling loads.
+I also had to write a custom "post-post" processor in Python because on the particular machine we were using, the 4th axis has a brake that has to be engaged with a special G-code command in order to take full milling loads.

 We started by dialing in our zeros on the 4th axis:

 ![Dialing the A axis zero by probing for flatness](carrier_dialing.jpg)
 ![Dialing gauge block and pins](carrier_dialing2.jpg)

-Then, after running, we had the pockets machined:
+Then, after running the first toolpath, we had the pockets for the planet gears machined:

 ![Pocketed 4th axis op](carrier_postmachine.jpg)